zyachel/quetre/README.md

 ---

+### .env configuration

+Quetre uses the .env file to configurate the behavior of the Node.js server.
+Here is what you can configure:

+- `NODE_ENV`: This should be set to `production` mode, you can also use `development` **but that will log every request.**
+- `PORT`: Set to *3000* by default, controls the port of the Node.js server.
+- `CACHE_PERIOD`: Set to `1h` by default, tells the browser for how long should files be cached.
+- `AXIOS_USER_AGENT`: This is the useragent that Quetre uses for loading answers and therefore the one that Quora sees.
+- `AXIOS_ACCEPT`: Accept header that Quora sees.
+- `NO_UPGRADE`: As mentioned earlier, **If you are running a Tor/I2P instance, please set this to `1`** otherwise CSP errors will occur, *This tells the browser not to upgrade insecure connections*.

 ## Contributing

 The development may seem slow as I don't have lots of free time.
-And whenever I do, it gets split between this service and [LibreIMDb](https://github.com/zyachel/libremdb/).
+And whenever I do, it gets split between this service and [libremdb](https://github.com/zyachel/libremdb/).
 If you believe you can help furthering this project in any way (be it maintaining, fixing issues, or adding features), please [get in touch](#contact).
 *Regardless, any type of contribution is always welcome.*